Decoupling Devices Reduce Stray Currents

 A solid-state decoupler performs two essential functions in the energy industry.
-It isolates DC current and ground AC currents.
+It isolates DC current and grounds AC current.
 Decoupling devices are a cost-efficient, certified fail-safe solution and are used with cathodically protected pipelines, tanks, and other grounding systems.

 A decoupling device prevents galvanic corrosion of a pipeline or metallic structure.
 Normally these function by applying a low voltage DC bias to the structure, isolating DC current flow to equipment or grounding materials.
 But the other functions that decoupling devices provide are safety grounding protection from AC faults and lightning.